USB Implementers Forum

 The USB-IF web caters to developers who may register freely for the developer web-forums and access documentation.
 To be part of a working group, however, a person has to work for a member company or register as a member.
 The developer forums regulate the development of the USB connector, of other USB hardware, and of USB software; they are not end-user forums.

-In 2014, the USB-IF announced the availability of USB-C designs.
-USB-C connectors can transfer data with rates as much as 10 Gbit/s and provides as much as 100 watts of power.
+In 2014, the USB-IF announced the availability of USB Type-C designs.
+USB-C connectors were introduced with transfer data with rates as much as 10 Gbit/s and provides as much as 100 watts of power.

-In 2015, the seven-person board of directors, with Jeff Ravencraft as USB-IF President and Chief Operating Officer, consisted of representatives of Apple Inc., HP Inc., Intel Corporation, Microsoft Corporation, Renesas Electronics, STMicroelectronics, and Texas Instruments.
+In 2015, the seven-person board of directors, with Jeff Ravencraft as USB-IF president and chief operating officer, consisted of representatives of Apple Inc., HP Inc., Intel Corporation, Microsoft Corporation, Renesas Electronics, STMicroelectronics, and Texas Instruments.

 In 2020, USB-IF announced updated USB Device Class Definition for MIDI Devices, Version 2.0, for MIDI 2.0 devices.